usergaia/Tickr/README.md

 # Tickr | Stock Tracker

-A full-stack web application for tracking software and SWE stocks with end-of-day market data.
+A full-stack web application for tracking SWE stocks with end-of-day market data.
 Built with Next.js, Express.js, and Docker.

 ## Table of Contents
 - [Installation](#installation)